mdowst/PSDates/docs/Group-TimeSpan.md

 ### Example 2: EXAMPLE 2

 ```
-Get-ChildItem $PSHOME | Group-TimeSpan -Property CreationTime -Hours 1 -Round
+Get-ChildItem $PSHOME | Group-TimeSpan -Property CreationTime -Days 7
 ```

-Groups the files by each hour based on their CreationTime and rounds to the top of the hour.
+Groups the files by 7 days based on their CreationTime.